MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/handle-type.md

 ### Template parameters
 `typename T`
-A traits type that specifies the kind of handle being represented (either a handle or a file handle).
+A traits type that specifies the kind of handle being represented (a handle, a file handle, or some other type).

 ## Requirements
 **Minimum supported SDK:** Windows SDK version 10.0.17134.0 (Windows 10, version 1803)